SherineSameh/AlexPharmacies/README.md

 # AlexPharmacies
-Xlab Assignment | Static homepage for a pharmacy system
+Xlab Assignment | Static homepage for a pharmacy system developed